Audacy

-Audacy, previously known as Radio.com, is a free broadcast and Internet radio platform developed by the namesake company Audacy, Inc. (formerly known as Entercom).
+Audacy, previously known as Radio.com, is an American free broadcast and Internet radio platform developed by its parent company Audacy, Inc. (formerly known as Entercom).
 The Audacy platform functions as a music recommender system and is the national umbrella brand for the company's radio network aggregating its over 235 local radio stations across the United States.
 In addition, the service includes thousands of podcasts created for the platform, hosted elsewhere or station programming on demand.
 It was initially developed by CBS Radio and was acquired by the former Entercom as part of the company's takeover of CBS Radio.
 The service's main competitors are rival station groups iHeartMedia's iHeartRadio and TuneIn.
 Audacy is available online via mobile devices and devices such as Chromecast and Amazon Fire TV.